 10 Things You Might Not Know About Freddie Mercury

 On September 5, 1946, the man who would become known as Freddie Mercury was born.
-In honor of what would have been his 72nd birthday—and just ahead of the November release of Bohemian Rhapsody, Bryan Singer's long-awaited biopic—here are 10 things you might not have known about the Queen frontman.
+This weekend, audiences will finally get the chance to see Bohemian Rhapsody, Bryan Singer's long-awaited biopic of the legendary musician.
+But the film doesn't tell the whole story.
+Here are 10 things you might not have known about the Queen frontman.

 1. HIS BIRTH NAME WAS FARROKH BULSARA.

 Farrokh Bulsara started going by Freddie when he was at St. Peter's, a boarding school for boys near Mumbai.
 He legally changed his name to Freddie Mercury around 1970, when Queen was formed.